madriesen/UserManager/README.md

 If the administrator approves the request, the user gets an invitation.
 _The administrator can also manually send an invitation to a user by inserting an emailaddress. **(not implemented)**_

+## Patterns
+The application is build with the repository pattern.
+All repositories right now are made for Eloquent models.

 ## Framework
 The whole application is made with the Laravel 7.0 Framework.

+# Contribution
+## style guide
+- always use snake case
+- on adding models, create a repository with interface and facade.